Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Methodology

 \subsection{Problem Instance Generation}

-To evaluate the performance of the three different design approaches, we solve the maximum cut problem for 40 randomly generated Erdős-Rényi graphs~\cite{Erdos2022OnRG} using a VQE setup with the respective circuit design as the Ansatz.
-These graphs are generated in a random manner, where the number of nodes, as well as the probability that an edges exists between two nodes, are given as input.
-We use eight nodes to match the qubit count and choose an edge probability of 50\% to yield hard problem instances compared to fully random graphs~\cite{9459509}.
+To evaluate the performance of the three different design approaches, we solve the maximum cut problem for 50 randomly generated 8-node Erdős-Rényi graphs~\cite{Erdos2022OnRG} using a VQE setup with the respective circuit design as the ansatz.
+These graphs are generated in a random manner, where the number of nodes, as well as the probability that an edges exists between each pair of nodes, are given as input.
+We use eight nodes to match the qubit count and choose an edge probability of 50\% to yield reasonably realistic problem instances, analogous to~\cite{9459509}.

-\section{Evaluation}
+\section{\uppercase{Evaluation}}

-For our experiments we have used the Atos Quantum Learning Machine (QLM), stationed at the Leibniz Supercomputing Centre in Munich.
-Our experiments are conducted with the three different circuits shown in Figs.~\ref{fig:basicCircuit}, ~\ref{fig:reducingCircuit} and \ref{fig:randomCircuit} aiming to solve 40 maximum cut problem instances using a VQE approach and layerwise learning.
-To rudimentarily account for the targeted NISQ-hardware, we included depolarizing noise effects in our circuit simulations: The one-qubit and two-qubit gate error rate were both set to 1\%, which roughly coincides with the gate fidelities of recent IBM QPUs.
+Our experiments are conducted with the three different ansätze shown in Figs.~\ref{fig:basicCircuit}, ~\ref{fig:reducingCircuit} and \ref{fig:randomCircuit} aiming to solve 50 maximum cut problem instances using a VQE approach and layerwise learning.
+As motivated in Sec.~\ref{subsec:pruning}, we employ depolarizing noise effects in our circuit simulations: The one-qubit and two-qubit gate error rate were both set to 1\%, which roughly coincides with the gate fidelities of recent IBM QPUs.
+To facilitate these comparatively compute intensive circuit simulations, we run our experiments on an Atos Quantum Learning Machine (QLM).

-In the following two sections, we investigate the runtime and result quality of the proposed reducing-width Ansatz design pattern.
+In the following two sections, we investigate the runtime and result quality of the proposed reduced-width ansatz design pattern.
+To facilitate a basic scaling analysis, we run all experiments with an iteratively increasing number of maximal layers up to four total.